Electrician's Mate: Requirements

-A pre-qualified and selected group of Electrician's Mates attend the Naval Nuclear Power Training Command and then are employed onboard nuclear-powered ships and submarines to maintain the control of electrical systems and subsystems for nuclear reactors.

 Electrician's Mate class "A" school is approximately 18 weeks long, and the school is located in Great Lakes, Illinois.
 The EM rating requires a 5-year minimum enlistment contract.

+Select recruits, upon arriving to Recruit Training Command, are able to choose from one of three nuclear power rates, one of which is Electrican's Mate, Nuclear Power (EMN).
+After boot camp, they attend the Naval Nuclear Power Training Command and are then are employed onboard nuclear-powered ships and submarines to maintain the control of electrical systems and subsystems for nuclear reactors.

 The Nuclear Electrician's Mate (EMN) "A" school is located in Goose Creek, South Carolina.
 This training is 6 months long, and is followed by an additional 6-month "Power" school, then 6 months of "Prototype" operational reactor time continued in Goose Creek or in Ballston Spa, New York.
 The EMN rating requires a minimum 6-year enlistment contract.

-The Armed Services Vocational Aptitude Battery minimum scores required for the conventional EM rating must be 50 and are the sum of: